twitter/communitynotes/README.md

 ![](/static/images/hero.png)

-## Empowering the Twitter community to create a better-informed world.
+## Empowering people on Twitter to create a better-informed world.

-Birdwatch allows people to identify information in Tweets they believe are misleading and write notes that provide context.
-This program aims to build and test a community-based approach that considers a broad and diverse set of perspectives to information found on Twitter.
+Birdwatch aims to create a better informed world, by empowering people on Twitter to add helpful notes to Tweets that might be misleading.

 Currently, Birdwatch is in pilot mode for people in the US.
 We're building it in the open, with the public’s input, and we’re taking significant steps to make Birdwatch transparent.